openSUSE/suse-module-tools/README.md

 ## Blacklisted file systems

 In the Linux kernel, file system types are implemented as kernel modules.
 While many of these file systems are well maintained, some of the older and less frequently used ones are not.
+Others are actively maintained upstream but SUSE kernel developers do not not actively review and include fixes for them in the kernel sources released in openSUSE and SUSE Enterprise Linux.
 This poses a security risk, because maliciously crafted file system images might open security holes when mounted either automatically or by an inadvertent user.

-These file systems are therefore **blacklisted** by default under openSUSE and SUSE Enterprise Linux.
+Filesystems not actively maintained by SUSE kernel developers are therefore **blacklisted** by default under openSUSE and SUSE Enterprise Linux.
 This means that the on-demand loading of file system modules at mount time is disabled.
 Blacklisting is accomplished by placing configuration files called `60-blacklist_fs-$SOME_FS.conf` under `/lib/modprobe.d`.
 The current list of blacklisted filesystems is:

     @FS_BLACKLIST@ # will be filled from spec file during package build